 As a rule of thumb, the two sinks in the vanity should be at least 30 inches away from each other on a center to center basis.
 However, the most comfortable configuration will offer three feet or more of wall space for each person.
 Having a least six feet (72 inches) of space for the double vanity will ensure the environment doesn’t feel cramped when in use by two people at once.

-The Cost to Convert a Single Sink into a Double Sink
+What is the Cost to Convert a Single Sink into a Double Sink?

 Everyone will have a different budget, and various locations will have unique prices to install a double vanity.
 However, it’s worth knowing what the average installation costs are so you can decide if it works with your budget and needs.
 In the United States, the average costs of a vanity installation are about $1,500, but the price can range from under $500 to nearly $4,000, depending on the features you require.